Titles listed for identification purposes only.

 Technological innovation is an issue that transcends the partisan divide and as such, I support the efforts of bipartisan actors in Congress to establish an interagency task force with the purpose of researching financial crimes and terrorism with regards to cryptocurrency then developing regulatory and legislative proposals to counter those illegal activities (rollcall.com).
 I am a firm believer in the idea that the government should play a decisive role in driving innovation, not hindering it.
 As such, the goal of any legislation or regulation should be to (1) clarify the regulatory obligations for innovators to ensure market integrity and consumer protection, and (2) ensure that these obligations are not so burdensome as to stifle innovation.
 As a result, I support the bipartisan attempts made in the 116th Congress to exempt blockchain developers and providers of blockchain services from certain financial reporting and licensing requirements that would unnecessarily burden rising entrepreneurship (HR 528).
 Specifically, the act would confirm that blockchain innovators who do not take control of consumer funds, do not need to register as a money transmitter.
 Examples of these entities include "miners" that validate network integrity and multi-signature providers that provide enhanced asset security to users.
 The benefits that cryptocurrency can provide to our economy are immense.
 While we are recovering from one of the worst economic crises in recent history, we should be doing as much as possible to incentivize innovation and this cannot occur until we implement laws that foster growth rather than suppress it.

 In addition, I am dedicated to tackling the other obstacles standing in the way of this rapidly growing technological innovation.
-One serious obstacle proposed by FinCen (Financial Crimes Enforcement Network) in December 2020 would force cryptocurrency exchanges to keep records on all cryptocurrency transactions to and from self-hosted wallets over $3,000, and automatically report all transactions involving self-hosted wallets over $10,000 to FinCEN.
+One serious obstacle was recently signed into law in December 2021 in the form of a small provision contained within the Bipartisan Infrastructure Framework (BIF).
+The crypto tax provision in the BIF was a change to the tax code definition of a broker, effectively changing the entities that are required to do IRS reporting and submit Form 1099 annually.
+Consequently, every single market actor who is involved in the process of facilitating transfers of digital assets could be required to identify the users who they are facilitating transfers for and then report that information to the IRS.
+In addition, any business or person conducting business that receives more than $10,000 in digital assets to verify the sender’s personal information, including their social security number, and sign and submit IRS form 8300 to the government within 15 days.
 Financial data reveals some of our most sensitive personal information, including our personal interests, the causes we support, and our plans for the future.
-I consider these proposed changes and those similar to it to be an assault on our right to privacy and a burdensome regulation that would do much more harm than good (nclalegal.org).
+I consider this ill-considered legislation to be an assault on our right to privacy and a burdensome regulation that would do much more harm than good (eff.org).
 I believe that such an invasion of privacy by the government is a serious violation of our constitutional rights and should be curtailed with prejudice.
-I am committed to protecting your individual right to privacy and I strictly oppose this proposal as well as others like it that would jeopardize your civil liberties.
+I am committed to protecting your individual right to privacy and I strictly oppose this provision as well as others like it that would jeopardize your civil liberties.

 Another serious obstacle hindering the growth of cryptocurrency is the capital gains tax.
 I fully support a limited-time moratorium on the capital gains tax on cryptocurrency to ensure that this thriving innovation can progress unburdened.
 Consequently, I am against efforts made by the Biden Administration to raise this particular tax at this time because I believe that taxing cryptocurrency heavily stifles tech entrepreneurship and thus, leads to a loss of potential economic activity.
 Empirical studies have shown that capital gains creates an additional level of taxation on successful entrepreneurs.
 Consequently, the asymmetric taxation where gains are taxed more heavily than losses discourages risk taking.
 One major problem is that capital gains rates can lock in entrepreneurs, preventing the sale of assets to more efficient managers (accf.org).
 This is especially important as the US has seen a decline in the formation of new companies, worker flows, and job creation and destruction.
 Many economists note that this is a “worrisome trend because an important driver of productivity growth is the reallocation of resources from less productive to more productive firms” (brookings.edu).
 Thus, in order to ensure cryptocurrency grows and entrepreneurship progresses, the capital gains tax on cryptocurrency must be temporarily suspended until this vital technology can further develop.